mhightower83/BacktraceLog/ReadMe.md

 Because of compiler optimizations, the call list may have gaps.
 The same problem exists with the "ESP Exception Decoder" using a full stack dump.
 Some optimization changes like adding `-fno-optimize-sibling-calls` can improve the backtrace report.
 This one has the downside of increasing Stack usage.

 BacktraceLog works through a postmortem callback.
 It stores and optionally prints a backtrace.
 The backtrace process extracts data by scanning the stack and machine code, looking at each stack frame for size and a return addresses.
 When occurring in a leaf function, WDT faults are challenging.
 A leaf function can hide an infinite loop from this method.
 A leaf function free of the concern of register `a0` overwritten by a function call, does not need to store the return address on the Stack.
 Adding an empty Extended ASM line, `asm volatile("" ::: "a0", "memory");`, near the top of these functions, can persuade the compiler to store the return address on the Stack.
+Additionally in leaf functions that are considered `pure` or `constant` you may improved trace results by adding
+`-fno-ipa-pure-const` to your build options.

 The BacktraceLog library can add up to about 3K bytes to the total sketch size.
 Of that, a minor 188 bytes is added to support the RTC memory backup.
 To temporarily disable the BacktraceLog library, set `-DDEBUG_ESP_BACKTRACELOG_MAX=0` in the build options.
 This library requires the use of global build options like that supported by a [`<sketch name>.ino.globals.h`](https://arduino-esp8266.readthedocs.io/en/latest/faq/a06-global-build-options.html?highlight=build.opt#how-to-specify-global-build-defines-and-options) file.